Quotennial/quotennial.github.io/_posts/2019-06-28-loveisland.md

 ![loveisland_sentiment](../assets/images/love_island/loveisland_sentiment.png)

 As the figure shows, there is a positive sentiment relating to the show.
-Lot's of excitement, however the classification also provides the subjectivity score, we can see the more extreme the sentiment scores, the more subjective a tweet is likely to be.
+Lots of excitement, however the classification also provides the subjectivity score.
+We can see the more extreme the sentiment scores, the more subjective a tweet is likely to be.
 These are the tweets in the top right of the figure.
-This passes the common sense test, as we use more excitable language we may stray from strictly the facts and use language to express how we feel.
+This passes the common sense test.
+As we use more excitable language we may stray from strictly the facts and use language to express how we feel.

 # Regular Sentiment Checker

-By altering the `print_analysis` function to store the sentiment scores, we are able to track sentiment through time. the function now appends the sentiment scores to a csv file.
+By altering the `print_analysis` function to store the sentiment scores, we are able to track sentiment through time.
+The function now appends the sentiment scores to a csv file.

 ```python
 def append_analysis(*search_terms):